ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Firstly, we make a room fully transparent by setting its `alpha` to 0.
 Then, we call `ct.tween.add` to start a smooth transition. `obj` points to an object that should be animated, and `fields` lists all the properties and values we want to change.
 The `duration` key sets the length of the effect, in milliseconds.
 Finally, the `useUiDelta` key tells that animation should run in UI time scale, ignoring our "paused" game state.

 We can fade out a UI layer, too.
 Let's gradually hide the pause menu when the player hits the "continue" button.
-Open the type `Button_Continue`, and modify its code:
+Open the template `Button_Continue`, and modify its code:

 ```js
 if (ct.touch.collideUi(this)) {